-What everyone failed to realize, that all what was done was performed and applied successfully on a generation of Oslo consumers not Oslo generation.
+What everyone failed to realize, that all that was done was performed and applied successfully to a generation of Oslo consumers, not Oslo generation.

-My generation, that’s of the first intifada that seriously and genuinely believed it ignited the first flash in the liberation movement after years of denial and marginalization to the cause.
-Is the same generation that accepted Oslo as compensation to the lost dream and the disappointment of the consequence of a real strive for liberation that really accompanied those years?
-People, who spent years and decades in prisons for their plight, found themselves not just heroes but on top of decision making positions and those years of sacrifice were compensated with high positions and fixed salaries.
-Families who lost a son, a husband, a brother, a father, secured a lifetime positions and salaries in leading positions and benefits.
-Many kept the pain of the loss in their hearts and minds and refused the compensation, and many became the strong shield of the new leaders of the Palestinian nation.
-At the beginning, former prisoners, former fighters, former, refugees, …where welcomed and embraced with great passion and full convincing that they deserved a payback.
+My generation, that’s of the first intifada that sincerely and genuinely believed it ignited the first flash in the liberation movement after years of denial and marginalization to the cause.
+Is the same generation that accepted Oslo as compensation to the lost dream and the disappointment of the consequence of a real strive for liberation that actually accompanied those years?
+People, who spent years and decades in prisons for their plight, found themselves not just heroes but on top of decision-making positions and those years of sacrifice were compensated with high positions and fixed salaries.
+Families who lost a son, a husband, a brother, father, secured lifetime positions and wages in leading positions and benefits.
+Many kept the pain of the loss in their hearts and minds and refused the compensation, and many became the active shield of the new leaders of the Palestinian nation.
+In the beginning, former prisoners, former fighters, former, refugees, …where welcomed and embraced with great passion and full convincing that they deserved payback.
 There was no suspicion that the nation, the cause will be a second demand or priority.
-Somewhere the gap increased between the people, and the new reality that was formed after Oslo.
-The new form of leadership that comprised of former exiled, prisoners, and fighters.
-The naivety of this people is the key component to its continuous miseries.
+Somewhere the gap increased to the people and the new reality that was formed after Oslo.
+The new style of leadership that comprised of former exiled, prisoners, and fighters.
+The naivety of this people is the key component to its endless miseries.

 It is also not a coincident that the years of prisons or months or days were compensated for those who stayed.

-From one side this is understandable and legitimate, from another side; the result is understandable and illegitimate.
+From one side this is understandable and legitimate, from another side; the result is natural and illegitimate.

 In-between there is a generation that was produced.
-Those, the outcomes of disappointed people who finally realized that Oslo was never intended for the welfare of the Palestinians, and whether those involved in forming it from the Palestinian side are absolute naivetés or collaborators it doesn’t matter anymore.
-This new generation of the real people of the first intifada that included all the population form all cities and villages.
-That generation of a nation that mobilized it within itself in a real courageous heroic act couldn’t but produce a generation with the genes of pride and anxiousness to freedom.
+Those, the outcomes of disappointed people who finally realized that Oslo was never intended for the welfare of the Palestinians and whether those involved in forming it from the Palestinian side are absolute naivetés or collaborators it doesn’t matter anymore.
+This new generation of the real people of the first intifada that included all the population from all cities and villages.
+That production of a nation that mobilized it within itself in a real courageous, heroic act couldn’t but produce a generation with the genes of pride and anxiousness to freedom.
 Even if we the parents were corrupt with the new system that mobilized our consuming side.
 This generation managed to wire itself within those tubes that we locked inside us.

-The unexpected numbers of young girls and boys, young men and women, taking a knife and roaring fiercely in the face of an occupier is a striking scene that everyone is refusing to see for what it is.
+The staggering numbers of young girls and boys, young men and women, taking a knife and roaring fiercely in the face of an occupier is a memorable scene that everyone is refusing to see for what it is.

-It is the only normal sign of a nation that is still breathing life.
+It is the only official sign of a nation that is still breathing life.

 It is a scream against inequity.
-A scream against corruption.
+A cry against corruption.

-It is a refusal to life of oppression.
-It is a refusal to a life of a loss of a cause.
+It is a refusal to a life of oppression.
+It is a rejection of a life of a loss of a cause.

 It is a consensus on the failure of a pretentious peace.
-It is a consensus on the failure of a pretentious state.
+It is a consensus on the failure of an ornate state.

 The reaction on the street, mixed with sadness and fulfillment.